 The safest products to buy are those that are labelled with the “Crossed Grain” logo.
 Products displaying the logo have been reviewed and approved by Coeliac New Zealand as being safe for those on a gluten-free diet.

-Checking these things become second nature after a while, especially if it’s someone in your household who needs to be gluten-free.
+Checking ingredient labels become second nature after a while, especially if it’s someone in your household who needs to be gluten-free.

-As I mentioned above, if your whole household is gluten-free, then you shouldn’t need all the cleaning precautions, but you’ll still be checking your ingredients.
+As I mentioned above, if your whole household is gluten-free, then you shouldn’t need all the cleaning precautions, but you’ll still need to check your ingredients.

 The most important thing to remember is that if you can mitigate all the risks and make the food safe, then do it.
 If you can’t do those things, you’re not confident that you can, or the person you’re baking for isn’t confident that you can, then give it a miss, and maybe pick up something from the supermarket instead.